Morpheus0x/docker-dynu-client/README.md

 >MY_PASS: login password (will be sent encrypted via https to api.dynu.com)
 >WAIT_TIME: 300 (time between sending updates in seconds)

-Use these to set up the docker image on a NAS (e.g. QNAP)
+Use these to set up the docker image on a NAS (e.g. QNAP Container Station)